younata/coz-e/src/build_log/chapter_4.md

 - 2022-09-06, 2022-09-08 - Cut fiberglass for the landing gear bulkheads.
 - 2022-09-09 - Glassed the other side of the lower forward landing gear bulkhead.
 Glassed the exterior of the vertical stiffeners on the instrument panel.
 - 2022-09-10 - Cut & shaped foam for a new upper forward landing gear bulkhead.
+- 2022-09-11 - Realized I had accidentally been using UNI as BID, paused work as I figured out which parts were now useless and awaited for more actual BID to arrive.
+(Thankfully only need to redo the lower forward landing gear bulkhead)
+- 2022-09-18 - Replacement foam for landing gear bulkhead arrived.
+Cut new foam for this.
+Also cut new hardpoint from last remaining hardpoint sheet.
+Also trimmed the last bit of fiberglass for the instrument panel, finishing it.